ndsev/zserio/doc/ZserioEncodingGuide.md

 };
 ```

-Both examples from above result in the exact same byte stream.
+Both examples from above result in the exact same bit stream.

 ### Packed Arrays of Compounds

-[Packed arrays of compounds](ZserioLanguageOverview.md#packed-arrays) are encoded compound by compound.
+[Packed arrays of compounds](ZserioLanguageOverview.md#packed-arrays) are encoded compound element by
+compound element.

-If the compound field is packable than the first compound element will contain `PackingDescriptor` followed
+If the compound field is packable than the field in the first compound element will contain `PackingDescriptor`
-by the first compound element field.
-Each other compound elements will contain delta.
+followed by the field value.
+Each field in following compound elements will contain delta of the next
+field value (if `PackingDescriptor.isPacked = 1`, otherwise it will contain the field value).

+If the compound field is unpackable, it's value is simply written in the stream.

 **Example**

 ```
 struct PackableStructure
 {
-    uint32 value;
+    uint32 value; // packable
-    string text;
+    string text;  // unpackable
 };

 struct PackedArray